nhsconnect/FHIR-CDS/pages/explore/api_prerequisites.md

 * MUST support XML **or** JSON formats for all API interactions.

-* MUST expose a valid CDS FHIR [CapabilityStatement](https://www.hl7.org/fhir/STU3/capabilitystatement.html) identifying the list of resources, operations and search parameters supported.
+* SHOULD expose a valid CDS FHIR [CapabilityStatement](https://www.hl7.org/fhir/STU3/capabilitystatement.html) identifying the list of resources, operations and search parameters supported.

-* MUST be able to support `Bundle` resource for interactions with multiple resources.
+### Consumer Conformance ###

+- MUST support bundled and referenced resources
+- MAY support contained resources

+### Provider Conformance ###

+- MUST support bundled or referenced resources
+- MAY support contained resources, but this is not a preferred option